thatssushmit/Ecommerce-Angular-fakestoreapi/README.md

 ## Description
 <!-- This is an Angular e-commerce app that fetches data from an API and allows users to login with a token that expires after 1 hour.
 The app also uses the ngx-skeleton-loader library to handle data loading and ngx-infinite-scroll to load more products as the user scrolls down the page. -->
-This is an Angular E-commerce application that allows users to browse products, add products to cart or wishlist, and checkout products.
-The application fetches product data through an API and uses a token-based authentication system with an expiration time of 20 days, and the refresh token is valid for 10 hours.
-It also implements the concept of lazy loading with the application divided into modules, including a user module where users can view and update their personal information.
+This is an Angular E-commerce application that allows users to browse products, add products to cart.The application fetches product data through an API.
+It also implements the concept of lazy loading with the application divided into modules.

 ## Features

-* User Authentication with JWT token.
 * Data loading using ngx skeleton loader.
 * Infinite scrolling to load more products.
 * Product details page.
 * Product sorting by price and name.
 * Product filtering by category.
-* Zoom in functionality in product details page.
-* Add products to cart or wishlist.
+* Add products to cart .
 * Lazy loading of modules.
-* Checkout products.

 ## Usage

-Once the application is running, you can browse products, add products to cart or wishlist, and checkout products.
+Once the application is running, you can browse products, add products to cart .
 You can also sort products by price or name.
 The application uses ngx-infinite-scroll to load more products as the user scrolls down the page.

-To use the application, you will need to create an account and log in.
-Once logged in, you will receive a JWT token that will be valid for 20 days, and the refresh token is valid for 10 hours.
-After 20 days, the token will expire, and you will need to log in again.

-The application is divided into modules, including a user module where users can view and update their personal information.
-Lazy loading is used to optimize the loading of modules.
+The application is divided into modulesand Lazy loading is used to optimize the loading of modules.